Masoud Juma

-Masoud Juma Choka (born 3 February 1996) is a Kenyan footballer who plays as a forward for Nejmeh SC and the Kenya national team.
+Masoud Juma Choka (born 3 February 1996) is a Kenyan footballer who last played as a forward for Nejmeh SC and the Kenya national team.

 Club career

 Early years

 Born and raised in Isiolo, Juma began playing football at Tumaini Primary School.
 He then led his Isiolo Barracks Secondary School team to the Coca-Cola/AFCO Inter-military Schools Championship, where he was named tournament MVP with five goals.
 During this time, he also featured for Isiolo Youth FC, in the fifth-tier Kenyan County Champions League.
 He then joined FKF Division One club Kambakia Christian Centre FC for a short while before rejoining Isiolo Youth FC in February 2014.